trumad/tumblr-crawler/README.md

 tumblr-crawler
 ===============

+##My changes:

+This version names files as <tags>_<postID>_<originalFilename>.jpg as they are downloaded.

+Also I made it generate json for each post by default in this version.
+I like to have a folder full of searchable metadata about the files.

 This is a [Python](https://www.python.org) script that you can easily download all the photos and videos from your favorite tumblr blogs.